Vestibular Disease in Dogs: What Pet Owners Need to Know

 Most dogs begin improving within 72 hours.
 Full recovery can take 7 to 14 days, though some may show lingering signs like a head tilt for longer.

-Yes, some dogs—especially older ones—may experience more than one episode.
-Your vet can help monitor and manage any underlying conditions to reduce the risk of recurrence.
+Yes, some dogs, especially older ones, may experience more than one episode.
+Your veterinarian can help manage underlying conditions to reduce the risk.

-While it may look dramatic, vestibular disease is not typically painful.
-Dogs may feel dizzy or nauseated, which can be distressing, but medication and support usually help ease discomfort.
+Vestibular disease is not typically painful, but dogs may feel dizzy or nauseated.
+Medication and supportive care usually help ease discomfort.

-It’s best to limit access to stairs or slippery areas, but light, supported movement like short walks can help maintain mobility.
-Ask your vet about what level of activity is appropriate for your dog.
+Limit access to stairs or slippery areas, but light, supported movement such as short walks can help maintain mobility.
+Ask your veterinarian what is appropriate for your dog.

 Sometimes.
-While many cases are idiopathic and resolve quickly, symptoms can also point to infections, tumors, or neurological issues.
-That’s why a proper vet evaluation is essential.
+While many cases are idiopathic and resolve quickly, symptoms can also indicate infections, tumors, or neurological issues, so a vet evaluation is essential.

-How can I make my home safer while my dog recovers?
+How can I make my home safer during recovery

-Use non-slip rugs, block off stairs, and clear pathways of clutter.
-Keeping food and water bowls close and easy to reach can also help your dog stay comfortable during recovery.
+Use non slip rugs, block off stairs, clear walkways, and keep food and water bowls close and easy to reach.

-Vestibular disease can feel overwhelming at first, especially when the symptoms appear out of nowhere.
-But with the right care, most dogs recover well and regain their comfort and confidence.
-Small adjustments at home, regular routines, and guidance from your veterinarian can all help your dog feel more secure during the healing process.
-If your pet starts showing signs of imbalance or confusion, reaching out to your vet sooner rather than later can make a big difference.
+Vestibular disease can feel overwhelming, especially when symptoms appear suddenly.
+With the right care, most dogs recover well and regain their comfort and confidence.
+Small adjustments at home, regular routines, and your veterinarian’s guidance all help your dog feel more secure during healing.

-To find vet-approved supplies and medication, explore PetCareRx.
-Ultimately, your veterinarian is your most important partner in planning your dog’s care and ensuring their long-term well-being.
+Ultimately, your veterinarian is your most important partner in planning your dog’s care and supporting long term well being.